finnbar/hanafuda/README.md

 ### The Server

 To run the server, you will need lua installed, including a package called socket.
-Type into the command line: lua server.lua It should then all magically work.
+Move into the server folder.
+Type into the command line: lua server.lua
+It should then all magically work.

 ### The Client

-You will also need LOVE installed to run the client.
+You will need LOVE installed to run the client.
-When you are in the code directory, type into the command line: love . and it should all magically work.
+When you are in the client directory, type into the command line: love . and it should all magically work.
 In particular, you should get a window appear and ask you for your username.

 ## The Code